MitulMistry/MitulMistry.github.io/_posts/2016-03-22-rails-project.markdown

 date:   2016-04-22 13:00:00
 categories: ruby rails
 ---
 Making a Rails application is hard.
-There are so many compoments, considerations, and features to be dealt with that the process can quickly become complicated and overwhelming, especially when you're just starting out as a developer.
+There are so many components, considerations, and features to be dealt with that the process can quickly become complicated and overwhelming, especially when you're just starting out as a developer.
 For my first full-fledged Rails project, I'll give an overview on how I broke down the process and attempted to build out the application one piece at a time.

 The application is tentatively titled Storyplan and is intended as a tool to help writers plot out stories.
 Writing a story often requires a great deal of structure, planning, and constituent components, and I wanted to create a website that would make it easier to build and keep track of everything.

 ##Models##

-I started out by mapping out the models and migrations.
+I started by mapping out the models and migrations.
 Using the `rails generate resource` command, you can use Rails to generate a model, database migration for that model, and a controller, and I used it to get a head start.
 My models were as follows:

 * `User` - Generated using the Devise gem for authentication.
 * `Story` - Belongs to a `User`.